krashanoff/whoami/_posts/2021-09-24-exploring-bsd.md

 smooth.
 Compared to something like [Gentoo](https://wiki.gentoo.org/), it's a breeze with just a few prompts mirroring what you'd see in your average Debian installation wizard.

-Once inside, OpenBSD is an incredibly well-documented, well-polished system with very few "huh?" situations.
+Once inside, OpenBSD is a well-documented, well-polished system with very few "huh?" situations.
 By that, I mean situations where I found myself face-to-face with a bug the manpages didn't give me explicit instruction against -- it does a great job of easing the user into the operating system so that info dumps are more